“It is useless to attempt to reason a man out of a thing he was never reasoned into.” – Jonathan Swift

 SMA: If what you say is true, doesn’t that mean that your obsession with dopamine is all about you triggering dopamine?

 CL: Of course.
-To be honest, I’m never sure why so many people bring this up.
-If anything, the question provides an example of the questioner’s attempt to protect dopamine flow and my answer acknowledges a need to trigger dopamine.
+To be honest, I’m never sure why so many people bring this up but I am appreciative.
+If anything, the question provides an example of the questioner’s attempt to protect and/or trigger dopamine flow and my answering in the affirmative acknowledges a need to trigger dopamine.
 (I’d like to believe it’s a dopamine-induced need to figure things out but admit it might be to elevate my esteem.
 Based on the negative feedback, it’s definitely not to ensure safety or garner approval/acceptance.)